Mediation Resume for John Morgan – Barrister-at-Law

 Having said that, I do call for the key documents and a succinct summary of each that party’s case.
 And I read those papers carefully.

-Finally I have another quality, which is very valuable for mediation.
-I am capable of following the tread of various arguments, even when they become complicated.
+And, finally, I am capable of following the tread of various arguments, even when they become complicated.